sigma-epsilon/sigmaepsilon.solid.fourier/README.md

 ## Acknowledgements

 **Many of the packages referenced in this document and in the introduction have corresponding research papers that can be cited.
-If you use them in your work through `sigmaepsilon.mesh`, please take a moment to review their documentation and cite their papers accordingly.**
+If you use them in your work through `sigmaepsilon.solid.fourier`, please take a moment to review their documentation and cite their papers accordingly.**

 Additionally, the funding for these libraries often depends on the size of their user base.
 If your work heavily relies on these libraries, consider showing your support by clicking the :star: button.